 If you happen to have an evergreen tree nearby, a few bucks, and about a half hour, I can show you how to make your own beautiful, festive fresh greenery wreath for that front door of yours.

-I get that a lot of people don’t have access to evergreen trees to cut off greenery, and that’s probably why the grocery store sells greenery wreaths for a pretty penny, but if you do happen to have a pine or spruce tree that you can clip a few branches off, you can easily make your own.
+I get that a lot of people don’t have access to evergreen trees to cut off greenery, and that’s probably why the grocery store sells greenery wreaths for a pretty penny, but if you do happen to have a pine or spruce tree that you can clip a few branches from, you can easily make your own.
 It’s a fun, fast, festive, and frugal craft (my favorite kind).
 And if you don’t happen to have 30-year-old pine trees like we do, check with your local Christmas tree lot or farm—many of them give away greenery for free!

 I’m going to dive right into this tutorial, so let’s get started.
 Here’s what you’ll need to make your very own fresh greenery wreath.

 Lay out all your supplies in your work area.
-I like to do this outside so I don’t get pine needles everywhere, but if it’s super cold where you are, you might want to do this is a garage or basement.
+I like to do this outside so I don’t get pine needles everywhere, but if it’s super cold where you are, you might want to do this in a garage or basement.

 Start the wreath by taking a few different boughs of greenery and bunching them together at the base of the branch.

-Make a second bundle, and layer it over top of the last bundle, so the fluffy, “tail” end of the bundle covers the wire of the first bundle.
+Make a second bundle, and layer it over top of the last bundle, so the fluffy “tail” end of the bundle covers the wire of the first bundle.
 You’ll probably want to move up the wreath form two inches or so.

 Repeat the process of bundling, covering, and attaching all the way around the wreath.